My finances, my projects, my life

 • The difference between the ECB refinancing rate when the loan was taken out and the refinancing rate over the remaining term when the loan is repaid.

-If the 20-year ECB refinancing rate was 2% when the loan was taken out and 1.50% over the 10 years left to run when the loan is repaid, the penalty is calculated based on the financial loss of 0.50% over the remaining term of the fixed-rate period.
+In short, if the 20-year ECB refinancing rate was 2% when the loan was taken out and 1.50% over the 10 years left to run when the loan is repaid, the penalty is calculated based on the financial loss of 0.50% over the remaining term of the fixed-rate period.

-However, there is a cap on the penalty that can be charged to anyone who took out a loan after March 2016* on their primary residence (and who can prove that they have lived there for at least two years).
+However, there is a cap on the penalty that can be charged to anyone who took out a loan after March 2016 on their primary residence (and who can prove that they have lived there continuously for at least two years).
 This cap applies to the amount that the client wishes to repay.
-The cap is set at six months of interest on a repayment of up to EUR 450,000.
+The cap is set at six months of interest on a repayment of up to EUR 450,000.”

 Remember: in Luxembourg, this cap does not apply to early repayments of mortgages on second homes or buy-to-let properties.